Shark Stories

 Halo (GNS-0188)

 In just over a year, Peter Simpson documented Halo at Magic Point, who was injured by a fishing rope.
 With the support of Sea Life Sanctuary, a government approved rescue took place to remove his rope.
-However, over the following months it appeared that Halo had stopped eating (possibly due to stress) and became skinnier over time.
+However, the rescue may have been too late and the injuries too severe.
+Over the following months it appeared that Halo was not eating (possibly due to stress) and became skinnier over time.
+After several months of visible starvation, Halo disappeared from the site and has not been seen again, presumably now deceased.

 Photo credit: Peter Simpson